zephyrproject-rtos/zephyr/doc/subsystems/power_management.rst

 Zephyr RTOS kernel scheduler.
 The kernel scheduler can run in two modes.
 During normal operation, when at least one thread is active, it sets up the system timer in periodic mode and runs in an interval-based scheduling mode.
-The interval-based mode allows it to time slice between tasks.
+The interval-based mode allows it to time slice between threads.
 Many times, the threads would be waiting on semaphores, timeouts or for events.
 When there are no threads running, it is inefficient for the kernel scheduler to run in interval-based mode.
 This is because, in this mode the timer would trigger